Wednesday, April 2, 2025

 Olive & June

-NOTE: I tried these two different times - once with the glue (left) and once with the adhesive tabs (right).
+NOTE: I tried these two different times initially - once with the glue (left) and once with the adhesive tabs (right).
 The adhesive tabs were better.

 pros: